MikeWoodward/UT330B/Documentation/documentation.rst

 -----------------------

 The UT330B is a battery powered temperature and humidity logger manufactured by Uni-Trend (uni-trend.com), a Chinese company based in Hong Kong.
 There are several variants of this device on the market:
-•	UT330 A – temperature only
+* UT330 A – temperature only
-•	UT330 B – temperature and humidity (my device)
+* UT330 B – temperature and humidity (my device)
-•	UT330 C – temperature, humidity, and pressure
+* UT330 C – temperature, humidity, and pressure

 The device is powered by a ½ AA lithium battery (please note: this is not an AA battery).
 This is a little hard to find and costs around $10, though you can get cheaper versions online for less.
 Some of the vendors on AliExpress sell the UT330 including a battery, though they charge a little more.

 Where to buy it
 ---------------

 I’ve seen this device (UT330B) on several websites worldwide.
-The cheapest place to buy it is from AliExpress where it costs around $35 (including shipping from China) depending on which vendor you buy from.
-I’ve seen the same device on Amazon in the US for around $70 and I’ve seen it on a specialist electronic supplier’s UK website for GBP 70.
+The cheapest place to buy it is from `AliExpress <http://www.aliexpress.com/>`_ where it costs around $35 (including shipping from China) depending on which vendor you buy from.
+I’ve seen the same device on Amazon in the US for around $70 and I’ve seen it on a specialist electronic supplier’s UK website for £70.

 How the I found the commands and data
 -------------------------------------